 - Thorough cleaning of all shared equipment (including Toolbox iPads) after each client and all other areas of centre cleaned multiple times throughout the day

 - For non-medical information about COVID-19 call 1 888 COVID19 seven days a week, from 7:30 a.m. to 8 p.m. or text message 604-630-0300.
 Information is available in more than 110 languages.

 - The BC COVID-19 Self-Assessment Tool can help you decide if you need testing for COVID-19.
 You can complete this assessment for yourself, or for someone else, if they are not able to.

-A Guide to COVID-19 for Youth
+BC's Restart Guide for Youth

 Physical distancing and why it helps during a pandemic